 Cockroaches - (German, American, Oriental)

-German Cockroaches - are the most common pest found in homes and restaurants.
+The German cockroaches are the most common pest found in homes and restaurants.
 These cockroaches have a flattened, oval shape, spiny legs, and long antennae.
 Immature stages are smaller, have undeveloped wings and resemble the adults.
 They eat food of all kinds and may hitchhike into the house inside egg cartons, soft drink cartons, sacks of potatoes or onions, used furniture or appliances, beer cases, etc.

 Once inside your home, these roaches generally develop in the kitchen and bathroom areas where there is moisture.
 Keeping areas dry can be an effective way to limit the possibility of these roaches from becoming a problem.